-At key stage 3 homework is normally given approximately once a week, these are made up of research or design tasks and at times include evaluations of work they have completed in school.
+At key stage 3 homework is normally given approximately once a fortnight, these are made up of research or design tasks and at times include evaluations of work they have completed in school.
 For Food Technology part of the homework is to buy and bring in the relevant ingredients for the food practicals.
 Official assessments are carried out half way through the project and again at the end with other assessment for learning targets completed at key stages of the work.
 In key stage 4 pupils work is assessed regularly and a tracking sheet allows both pupils and staff to see what level they are achieving throughout the project – this is most helpful towards the end of year 11 as pupils know what they must do in the exam to achieve their target grades.

 Resources and Facilities

 We are lucky in St Matthews to have a range of custom built rooms for technology and an array of equipment that allow the pupils to experience technology to professional standards.
 These include Food practical rooms with fully working hobs and ovens, Resistant Materials rooms with woodworking benches, Hegner saws and other wood working tools, a laser cutter to develop Computer aided design and manufacture, a suite of electronic sewing machines with the capacity for CAD/CAM, a computer room that have access to Adobe Premiere for video editing and Photoshop for picture editing.